Albertine Park

 Street art of the Manneken Pis statue.
 I decided to take a photo of this instead of the statue itself.

-Local Tip: The neighborhoods of Ixelles and Chatelain have both quiet, residential corners and livelier, colorful streets lined with cafes and bars.
+Local Tip: The neighborhoods of Ixelles and Chatelain have both quiet, residential corners and livelier, colorful streets lined with coffee shops and bars.
 I stopped at Mamy Louise for coffee and a snack outside on a warm spring day – I would highly recommend it.

 The buildings in neighborhoods like Ixelles wouldn’t look out of place in a Portuguese or Italian town, with their light colors and verandas overlooking narrow streets.
 It was a strange sight to behold in this northwestern corner of Europe.